jgumbley/Myrkwood/README.md

 "The root node represents the main goal of the attack, while the successor nodes represent ways to reach the main goal."

+Protective countermeasures should be applied evenly across the landscape to prevent the attacks that pose the greatest threat.